What to Look For When Buying an Investment Property

 You also want the property to appeal to a number of tenants.
 Remember, competition not only means you’ll have the pick of the bunch when it comes to choosing a tenant but it also potentially means higher rents.

 Choosing a location that you’re not familiar or comfortable with is not recommended.
 You have to do your research if you’re purchasing out of your home city.

 Once you’ve decided where you’ll be investing, there are still loads of elements to consider:

-- What is the proximity to the CBD or business area?
+- Is it near CBD or business area?

-- How close is it to public transport options?
+- How close is it to public transports?